JacksonHagood/CPP_Basics/15_Linked_Lists/linked_lists.md

 ## Linked Lists

+> Note: Linked lists are typically defined as classes.

 Linked lists are collections of nodes on the heap.
 They reference these nodes using a head and (optionally) tail pointers.
 From these pointers, all of the nodes in the linked list can be found by traversing the previous node.
 As an example, a for loop can be used to traverse a linked list by starting at the head, iterating by moving a temporary pointer forward (`curr = curr->next`) and stopping once a `nullptr` is reached.

 ```C++